flexbase-eng/marqeta-node-client/README.md

 ### User Account Calls
 [documentation](https://www.marqeta.com/docs/core-api/users)

-> The users resource represents a person who accesses Marqeta-administered
+> The user resource represents a person who accesses Marqeta-administered
 > funds via a Marqeta card (whether physical or virtual).
 This endpoint
 > enables you to create and manage users on the Marqeta platform.